chris-ch/llama2.hs/README.md

 This is a fork of Andrej Karpathy's [llama2.c](https://github.com/karpathy/llama2.c), implemented in pure [Haskell](https://haskell.org).

 Thanks to GitHub [codespaces](https://github.com/codespaces) you don't even need to have a Haskell compiler installed on your computer.
 Simply create a new Code Space pointing to this repo, and you will get a brand new remote machine with all the tooling already installed and accessible directly from your browser.
+All you need is a coffee machine nearby, because downloading all the Haskell libraries takes several minutes the first time you launch the executable.

 ## Running the llama2